Skip to content

 trigger:project

-trigger:project - Specifies the project where the pipeline should be triggered.
+trigger:project - This field specifies the project in which the pipeline is triggered.

-trigger:branch - Specifies the branch for which the pipeline will be triggered in the project specified in trigger:project.
+trigger:branch - This field specifies the branch for which the pipeline will be triggered in the project specified in the trigger:project field.

-trigger:strategy - Defines the relationship between the job and child pipeline.
-If omitted, the trigger job completes immediately after creating the child pipeline without waiting for its successful execution.
+trigger:strategy - This field specifies the relationship between the job and the child pipeline.
+If the keyword is absent, the trigger job completes immediately after creating the child pipeline, without waiting for its successful completion.

 Possible values:

-• yaml_variables: true (default) or false.
-When true, variables defined in the triggering pipeline (both global and job-level) are passed to child pipelines.
+• yaml_variables: true (default), or false.
+When true, variables defined in the pipeline containing the trigger (both global and at the job level) are passed to child pipelines.

 • pipeline_variables: true or false (default).
-When true, variables defined in the pipeline scheduler that created the triggering pipeline are passed to child pipelines.
+When true, variables defined in the scheduler that creates the pipeline with the trigger are passed to child pipelines.

 Example: